shibatch/oomstaller/README.md

 processes does not exceed the specified percentage of available memory.

+`--max-parallel <number of processes>`     default:  0

+Suspends processes so that the number of running build processes does not exceed the specified number.
+0 means no limit.

 `--period <seconds>`                       default:   1.0

 Specifies the interval at which memory usage of each process is checked